 As discussed in Note 2 to the consolidated financial statements, the Company derives its revenue from subscription and services revenue as well as product and other revenue.
-The Company's subscription revenue recognition process is automated and revenue is recorded through reliance on customized and proprietary information technology (IT) systems.
-The Company recorded \$175.9 million of subscription and services revenue for the year ended January 31, 2022.
+The Company's subscription revenue recognition process is automated, and revenue is recorded through reliance on customized and proprietary information technology (IT) systems.
+The Company recorded \$199.1 million of subscription and services revenue for the year ended January 31, 2023.

 We identified the evaluation of the sufficiency of audit evidence over certain subscription revenue as a critical audit matter.
 This matter required especially subjective auditor judgment because the revenue recognition process is automated and reliant upon complex IT systems.
-Involvement of IT professionals with specialized skills and knowledge was required to assist with the performance of certain procedures and the determination of IT systems subject to testing.
+Involvement of IT professionals with specialized skills and knowledge was required to assist with the determination of IT systems subject to testing and the performance of certain procedures.

 The following are the primary procedures we performed to address this critical audit matter.
 We applied auditor judgment to determine the nature and extent of procedures to be performed over subscription revenue, including the determination of the IT systems subject to testing.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's subscription revenue process.
-We involved IT professionals with specialized skills and knowledge, who assisted in testing certain IT general and application controls that are used by the Company in its subscription revenue recognition process.
+We involved IT professionals with specialized skills and knowledge, who assisted in the determination and testing of certain IT general and application controls that are used by the Company in its subscription revenue recognition process.
 We assessed the recorded subscription revenue by comparing revenue to underlying cash receipts.
 We evaluated the sufficiency of audit evidence obtained by assessing the results of procedures performed, including the appropriateness of such evidence.